KNIVES AND SKIN

 “You will not die from this, it will almost kill you, but you’ll survive.
 You’re gonna be okay.
 Okay?”

 Knives and Skin centers around a missing girl named Carolyn who disappears after a rough encounter with a football player.
-Inside the investigation of Carolyn’s disappearance, we’re introduced to other key players in this town that have their own secret lives.
-Knives and Skin provides a town shrouded in mystery and secrets like Twin Peaks but has its own particular type of coming-of-age tale for each character involved.
+Inside the investigation of Carolyn’s disappearance, we’re introduced to other key players in this town that live their own secret lives.
+There’s a girl trying to find a balance between her friends and a crush.
+Another girl is dealing with a troubled home life where she’ll have to make her own way to survive.
+The last girl is discovering who she is, one little trinket at a time.

-One thing I really want to praise this film for is for having a KILLER soundtrack.
-The epic soundtrack is sung by the stars of the film!
-They share harmonies and sing classics like Promises, Promises by Naked Eyes and Girls Just Wanna Have Fun by Cyndi Lauper in soft choir voices.
-It never feels out of place in the film, even when Carolyn has a song.
+One thing to praise this film for is for the KILLER soundtrack.
+The stars sing some of the songs in the film.
+In the film, they’re apart of the chorus (lead by the grieving mother of Carolyn), but they share harmonies and sing classics like Promises, Promises by Naked Eyes (which will get stuck in your head) and Girls Just Wanna Have Fun by Cyndi Lauper in soft angelic, choir voices.
+It never feels out of place in the film, even when Carolyn has a song and laying face down in the dirt.
 It feels strange and otherworldly, but that’s what the whole film feels like all the same.

-Knives and Skin engulfs you in a world of tragedy and grief.
+Knives and Skin engulfs you in a world of tragedy and grief but doesn’t shy away from looking stylish and feeling otherworldly.
 It shows you that grief as you go through the five stages with the characters.
-They bargain, deny, grieve, depress, and accept along with their problems and resolve them in the way that only they can.
-It’s a rare picture that gives you the heart of characters and uniquely showcases them.
-Even the world build with costumes (another very cool piece of this film) makes it so stunningly dreamy and transcends into something you’ve never seen before.
+They bargain, deny, grieve, depress, and accept, but they also go through the five stages with their problems and resolve them in the way they can.
+It’s a rare picture that gives you the heart of characters and uniquely showcases them brilliantly.
+Knives and Skin is a must-watch film that you’ll only want more of.